LiU-SeeGoals/controller/README.md

 ```
 Now you are inside the container.
 To start the controller main program, go to
 ```
-~/cmd
+/var/controller/cmd
 ```
 And then run:
 ```
 go run main.go
 ```

 Now the main program have been started.
+When making changes on the code on the repo on your computer locally, the code in the container is directly linked to it.
+This means you don't need to restart the container.
+You only need to stop the process by ctrl+C and then start it again for the updated code to take effect in the container.

 ## Project Structure